 Pressure sores, or bedsores, are injuries to the skin and tissue that result from sustained periods of pressure on the skin.
 Typically, they develop on skin that covers bones; such as the heel, ankle, hips, or tailbone.
-A pressure sore is technically a tissue injury that develops when a person’s movement is restricted for a significant period of time.
+A pressure sore is technically a tissue injury that develops when a person's movement is restricted for a significant period.
 This means that pressure sores are a common injury for those who are bedridden.
 Pressure sores can also pop up from other conditions; such as incontinence, malnutrition, diminishing mental faculties, and other circumstances.
-Sustained friction and shearing of the skin have also been commonly known to result in pressure sores.How can I identify pressure sores?
+Sustained friction and shearing of the skin have also been commonly known to result in pressure sores.How can I Identify Pressure Sores?

 Pressure sores vary wildly in severity.
-Although, bed sores typically develop below the waist, they can really be found on any area of the body.
+Although bed sores typically develop below the waist, they can be found in any area of the body.
 The affected area may appear red and will likely feel warm to touch.
 A pressure sore is very sensitive and painful when touched.
-There are four different stages of pressure sores which helps care providers assess the severity of the sore.
+There are four different stages of pressure sores which help health care providers assess the severity of the sore.
 However, pressure sores should never really develop past stage II.
 If pressure sores develop past stage III and IV; the pressure sores are often indicative of negligence.

 - Stage I - In the first stage, the skin is not broken around the sore, but may appear red.
 The site will likely feel tender or painful compared to the surrounding skin.